 TEAM CASE ANALYSIS:

-Each student shall participate in a four-member team project, with the primary objective being to link theory and practice.
+Each student shall participate in a three-member team project, with the primary objective being to link theory and practice.
 In this project each team will be engaged in analyzing a contemporary corporate governance case using the principles and practices outlined in lecture and readings.

 In so doing, each team is to prepare both a comprehensive written as well as an oral analysis of a corporate governance case of their own choosing, to include: (1) a statement identifying the governance issue; (2) listing of alternatives providing resolution of this governance issue; (3) analysis of proposed resolution(s) from the perspective of institutional, organizational as well as managerial theory; (4) selection of optimal resolution (with supporting defense from the institutional, organizational and managerial perspectives); as well as (5) suggestions for implementation.
 Any assumptions made must be clearly identified as such, but do not 'assume away' the dilemma--resolve it!

 A 'Case Proposal' form is to be submitted by each team no later than the end of the second week of the course.
 Cases can come from any appropriate current source; the Wall Street Journal and Business Week are among the more popular periodicals for sourcing corporate governance cases.
 Cases are to be presented during the class session for which the topic most directly relates to the case issue (see course schedule for specific topics).